evanx/redex/test/case/webServer/README.md

 where we specify a RegExp rule based on the `hostname` plucked from the `req.`

 In this case we specify a default `pluck` property for `req.hostname.`

+#### User-agent router

+A further example will address user-agent routing e.g. using the `ua-parser` module.

 #### RegExp router implementation